 Check to make sure your domain uses “www”.
 Next, check the configuration.
 To verify this, navigate to Settings > General.

-If there is a mismatch in your domain settings, you can update the WordPress URL settings and save the changes.
+If your domain settings do not match, you can update the WordPress URL settings and save the changes.
 This will resolve the issue and fix any redirects to WordPress errors.

 A mismatch in WordPress URL settings can sometimes trigger redirect errors.
 Check your site’s configuration and navigate to Settings > General within the WordPress dashboard.